stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 ### EOSC Interoperability Framework {#sec:eosc}

 The European Open Science Cloud (EOSC) is a large EU initiative to promote Open Science by implementing a joint research infrastructure by federating existing and new services and focusing on interoperability, accessability, best practices as well as technical infrastructure [[Ayris 2016]].
-The EOSC Interoperability Framework [[Corcho 2021]] details the principles for creating a common way to achieve interoperability between all digital aspects of research activities in EOSC, including data, protocols and software.
+The EOSC Interoperability Framework[^74] [[Corcho 2021]] details the principles for creating a common way to achieve interoperability between all digital aspects of research activities in EOSC, including data, protocols and software.
 The recommendations are realized through 4 layers, Technical (e.g. protocols), Semantic (e.g. metadata models), Organisational (e.g. recommendations) and Legal (e.g. agreements), with a particular aim to address the FAIR interoperability principles and building on the concept of FAIR Digital Objects.

+[^74]: EOSC-IF has since been expanded on by an EOSC report [[Åkerström 2024](https://doi.org/10.5281/zenodo.10843882)], which references the preprint of this article.

 As covered in our [introduction](#sec:introduction), EOSC proposes FAIR Digital Objects as a way to improve interoperability, for instance invoked by scientific workflows, carried by metadata frameworks and semantic artefacts.
 Therefore we here find it important to summarize how FDO and Linked Data can help satisfy the EOSC requirements.